awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-console.md

 ### Create a New Image Recipe Version<a name="create-recipe-version"></a>

 To create a new image recipe version, select the check box next to the image recipe and, under the **Actions** dropdown, select **Create new version**\.
 This takes you to the **Create Recipe **page, where you can create a new image recipe version\.
-For instructions for creating an image recipe, see the steps under [Build and Automate an OS Image Deployment Using the EC2 Image Builder Console](image-builder-image-deployment-console.md)\.
+For instructions for creating an image recipe, see the steps under [Build and automate an operating system image deployment using the EC2 Image Builder console](image-builder-image-deployment-console.md)\.

 ## Testing<a name="image-builder-testing"></a>